Maria Lydia Mayr

 Orchestral and Ensemble Experience

 In 2012, she served as principal cellist at the special foundation concert where young talents performed with the Bruckner Orchestra Linz.
-From 2013 to 2016, she was principal cellist of the Upper Austrian Youth Symphony Orchestra, performing works such as Bruckner’s 6th and 8th Symphonies at the St. Florian Bruckner Days under Remy Ballot.
+From 2013 to 2016, she was principal cellist of the Upper Austrian Youth Symphony Orchestra, performing works such as Bruckner’s Sixth and Eighth Symphonies at the St. Florian Bruckner Days under Remy Ballot.
 In 2017, she played with the Young Philharmonic of Lower Saxony under Andreas Schüller.

 During her Erasmus stay in 2015/16 in Trieste, she studied with Pietro Serafin and performed with the Quintetto Florestan.